-Inca Jungle Trek 4 days adventure trip from Cusco to Machu Picchu with multiple activities, Biking, river rafting, Trekking.
-Experience the Mountain Biking to Maras Moray, River Rafting in the Urubamba, hiking the lost Inca Trails in the thick Andean Jungle, and finally visit Machu Picchu.
+The Inca Jungle Trek is a 4-day adventure trip from Cusco to Machu Picchu with multiple activities, including biking, river rafting, and trekking.
+Experience Mountain Biking to Maras Moray, River Rafting in the Urubamba, hiking the lost Inca Trails in the thick Andean Jungle, and finally, visiting Machu Picchu.

 - Book with Confidence and Flexibility

-Day 1: Cusco – Salineras – Pispitayoc (Biking and Rafting).- Pick up from your hotel at 7.am and drive Cruzpata, where you will start descending on a mountain bike to the town of Maras, visit Salineras, and reach the Sacred Valley.
+Pick up from your hotel at 7 am and drive to Cruzpata, where you will start descending on a mountain bike to the town of Maras, visit Salineras, and reach the Sacred Valley.
 The van will take you to the city of Santa Maria for the White water river rafting.
 Spend the night in a rustic Lodge.

-Day 3: Santa Teresa -Llaqtapata – Aguas Calientes.- After breakfast, you will take a van to transfer you to Lucmabamba and start the 8-hour hike to Aguas Calientes.
-Along the way, you will hike an Inca Trail, visit Llaqtapata to catch the first glimpse of Machu Picchu, pass by Mandor farms.
+After breakfast, you will take a van to transfer you to Lucmabamba and start the 8-hour hike to Aguas Calientes.
+Along the way, you will hike an Inca Trail, visit Llaqtapata to catch the first glimpse of Machu Picchu, and pass by Mandor farms.
 Spend the night in a 3-star hotel in Aguas Calientes.

-Day 4: Machu Picchu (Lost City of the Incas).- The most crucial tour day starts early with breakfast and catching the first buses to Machu Picchu.
+The most crucial tour day starts early with breakfast and catching the first bus to Machu Picchu.
 Explore the most important buildings, temples, and palaces, and take some time for yourself before taking the panoramic train back to Cusco.
 Drop off at your hotel around 7.30 pm.

 - Safety briefing that is held the day before the tour.